 How can you keep your pet bunny’s teeth healthy?

-There are a few things you can do, but the key is to feed them on a well-balanced high-fibre diet, which mirrors the way they feed in the wild.
+There are a few things you can do, but the key is to feed them on a well-balanced, high-fibre diet, which mirrors the way they feed in the wild.
 To help you achieve this and avoid your bunny needing a rabbit dental at the vets, here are our top tips:

-- 1. Feed them an unlimited amount of good quality hay
+1. Feed them an unlimited amount of good-quality hay

 Unfortunately, we can’t feed our bunnies as much grass as they would get in the wild.
-So, the next best thing is to feed a good quality hay and feed plenty of it!
-Hay, like grass, is rich in special type of fibre called ‘long-fibre’ and abrasive silica crystals.
+So, the next best thing is to feed a good-quality hay and feed plenty of it!
+Hay, like grass, is rich in a special type of fibre called ‘long-fibre’ and abrasive silica crystals.
 This encourages a side-to-side abrasive chewing action.
 So, you should offer unlimited hay and a good rule of thumb is to aim for a mound of hay roughly the same size as their body, daily.

 When picking your hay, remember quality is vital.
-Hay should be green, nice and dry, sweet smelling and free from dust and moulds.
+Hay should be green, nice and dry, sweet-smelling, and free from dust and moulds.
 Our premium quality, high in fibre Science Selective Timothy Hay is tasty and full of that all-important long-fibre.
 It also encourages natural foraging behaviour thanks to its enticing mix of leaves and stems.

-- 2. Avoid sugary treats and foods – go high fibre instead!
+2. Avoid sugary treats and foods – go high fibre instead!

-Bunnies are known for having a bit of a sweet tooth and love nibbling on sweet and juicy apple and carrots – yum!
+Bunnies are known for having a bit of a sweet tooth and love nibbling on sweet and juicy apples and carrots – yum!
 Now this may sound innocent and even healthy, but these foods are naturally high in sugars, which can be damaging to your bunny’s teeth and difficult for them to digest.
 So, keep these for special, occasional treats only.

 Instead opt for a healthy high-fibre alternative, like our Selective Naturals Orchard Loops.
 Not only are they high in fibre, but they have no added sugar, making them great for rabbit dental health and perfect for hiding around your bunny’s enclosure for some foraging fun.
-Remember even healthy treats should be fed in moderation.
-When it comes to our Selective Naturals range you should allow a maximum of two to four treats daily, depending on the size of your pet.
+Remember, even healthy treats should be fed in moderation.
+When it comes to our Selective Naturals range, you should allow a maximum of two to four treats daily, depending on the size of your pet.

 Image credit: Instagram bunny_and_henry_and_moo_moo

-- 3. Don’t over-do the nuggets
+3. Don’t over-do the nuggets

 Rabbit food, although a nutritious and important component of your bunny’s diet, should not be the main event.
 In fact, nuggets should only account for a small proportion of your rabbit’s daily feed intake, with hay being the top priority.
 Nuggets alone are not as effective at wearing down your bunny’s teeth, as they are eaten differently.
 Also, feeding too many nuggets and not enough hay can quickly lead to other issues, including obesity and boredom.

-Ideally, when looking for a good nugget, make sure it is high in fibre and has no added sugar, like our Science Selective Rabbit Food range.
+When selecting nuggets, make sure it is high in fibre and has no added sugar, like our Science Selective Rabbit Food range.
 These nuggets are designed to promote good dental health.
 Remember, the best way to offer rabbit food is with a carefully measured portion in the morning and evening only.

-- 4. Check and feel your bunny’s face regularly
+• 4.
+Check and feel your bunny’s face regularly

-Bunnies with dental problems are prone to developing sharp spurs on their cheek teeth.
-These can dig into their cheeks and tongue and make them vulnerable to infection and the formation of painful facial and tooth root abscesses.
+Bunnies with dental problems are prone to developing sharp spurs on their cheek teeth which can dig into their cheeks and tongue and make them vulnerable to infection and the formation of painful facial and tooth root abscesses.
 As part of your daily rabbit care routine, make sure you gently feel along their jawline and over their face for any lumps or bumps that could be abscesses.
 If you do notice any, get them booked in with your vet as soon as possible.

 So remember, to keep your bunny’s teeth in tip-top shape and evenly worn, feed a high-fibre diet made up of:

-- An abundance of good quality hay
+• An abundance of good quality hay

-- A carefully measured portion of rabbit nuggets every morning and evening
+• A carefully measured portion of rabbit nuggets every morning and evening

-- High fibre, no added sugar treats
+• High fibre, no added sugar treats

-- A handful of leafy greens and fresh water
+• A handful of leafy greens and fresh water